-Epidural Steroid Injection (ESI) Treatment in Frisco and Dallas, TX
+Epidural Steroid Injection (ESI) Treatment in Frisco and Mesquite, TX

 Epidural steroid injections (ESI) are commonly used to relieve pain in the neck, arms, back and legs caused by inflamed spinal nerves and bulging discs.
 The injections deliver the anti inflammatory medication called “steroids” into the epidural space.
 This allows the medication to target the spinal nerves, discs and spine joints.
 By reducing inflammation, pain is relieved for years, allowing individuals to regain normal activities and allow for healing.
 Conditions that commonly benefit from ESI include spinal stenosis, degenerative disc disease, disc herniation and spondylolysis.

 Who are Good Candidates for ESI (Epidural Steroid Injections)?

 Patients with pain the back, neck, arms or legs can benefit from epidural steroid injections.
 Specifically, the following diagnosis have been proven to respond well to Epidural Steroid Injections

 - Disc Herniation – In between the vertebrae in our spine, there are gel-like discs that absorb the shock and pressures our spine encounters on a daily basis.
 If you receive too much impact, like in a fall, car accident, lifting heavy or other major injury, it may cause the disc to slip out, or herniate, out of place.
 When it protrudes out, it can hit the nerves that run alongside the spine, which can cause pain in the back, neck or extremities.

 - Degenerative Disc Disease (DDD) – DDD is a common condition that comes with age.
 Again , Degenerative Disc Disease is a natural process of aging.
 With this process, the disc loses its elasticity and hydration which can cause the disc space to narrow and the disc to tear.
 This can also be a significant factor in back and neck pain.